xbelanch/PandemicExpressRedux/README.md

 1. Make sure Pandemic Express is installed on Steam.

-2. Download the game from Github v1.3.1
+2. Download the game from releases

 3. Open the zip file, then extract the files